mlasala1964/ML-Property-Manager/README.md

    - ....

-   The user interaction and presentation is designed on streamlit.

-   The target deploy is on streamlit cloud

-   The solution is based on:
+   The solution wants as inputs:
    - GoogleSheets where are tracked all the historical bookings, past and future
    - "Structures": python list of Structures to manage.
 Each Structure is described (name, spreadsheet name, ... ) as a python dictionary

+   The user interaction and presentation is designed on **streamlit**.

+   The tech stack is:
+   - **gsspread**: to manage google sheets
+   - **sqlite3**: to create and manage the relational DB.
+The initial version create it in memory
+   - **streamlit**: to manage simple multi-page web app for sharing the insights with users

+   The target deploy is on streamlit cloud